The “16 types of graduate student by JRR Tolkien” was

 and has disappeared from academia.
 Although some laud the Jaime’s action in

-this case, other supervisors have been reluctant to take him on.
+this case, other supervisors have been reluctant to take him on for fear he will betray them too.
 As a result,

 he is a quite jaded and often makes acerbic comments about the whole process of